“Downsizing itself is an inevitable part of any creatively destructive economy.”

-The wrong way to rightsize is across the board cuts, impacting all departments in the same manner.
+The wrong way to rightsize is across-the-board cuts, impacting all departments in the same manner.
 Be strategic in your cuts.
 Try to protect current and future core competencies that are important to the competitive differentiation of the business.

 Be collaborative with leadership

 The leadership team needs to be a united front.
 Leadership is crucial because the organization will need to be picked up after hitting a collective bottom of anxiety, fear, and discouragement.
-Make sure the leadership team collaboratively problem solves cuts, communication, and change management.
+Make sure the leadership team collaboratively problem-solves cuts, communication, and change management.

 Focus on the performance and potential of people

 When it comes down to it, you need to put names on a list.
 Some of those names will stay, while some will change or drop off.
-As you figure out the list, don’t just focus on the past performance of people, but also their potential.
-You want to ensure you keep those people that have the potential to be the future leaders and have the skills that you’ll need with the future strategic direction.
+As you figure out the list, don’t just focus on the past performance of people, but also on their potential.
+You want to ensure you keep those people that have the potential to be future leaders and have the skills that you’ll need with the future strategic direction.

 Be direct and supportive

-I’ve had to fire and layoff my fair share of people.
+I’ve had to fire and lay off my fair share of people.
 Be direct and supportive.
 In a dreaded layoff meeting, immediately tell the person that their position was eliminated.
 Try to limit your emotion, since the person will probably have more than enough emotions for both of you.
 Once you tell them the news, focus the conversation on how you would like to help them figure out their next steps, write a review for them, and be a reference.
-Then, focus on the immediate next steps of the termination, regarding cleaning out their area, paperwork they need to fill out.
+Then, focus on the immediate next steps of the termination, regarding cleaning out their area, and the paperwork they need to fill out.
 You should always have another person in the room, and typically it is best practice to have someone from HR, who should then take over the conversation.

 After rightsizing, address the entire team

-During and after a rightsizing, people are anxious about their jobs, their colleagues that need to find a new job, and the future of the organization.
+During and after a rightsizing, people are anxious about their jobs, their colleagues that need to find new jobs, and the future of the organization.
 It is critical to get the entire team together to address the “why,” and the road ahead for the organization.
 Be direct about the why and the path forward and compassionate towards the laid-off colleagues.

 After rightsizing, use ECRS

 Before someone leaves, you should always have them document all of their accountabilities and how much time each one typically takes.
 Then, use the ECRS framework to go over each accountability of the laid-off people.
-Work with the team to either eliminate the accountability, combine it with other peoples’ accountabilities, rearrange processes, and simplify the accountability.
+Work with the team to either eliminate the accountability, combine it with other peoples’ accountabilities, rearrange processes, or simplify the accountability.